Thursday, July 27, 2017

 Well, I'm glad you asked, Pepe.

 First off, on the most basic level, the qualitative dimension is aroused by the sheer volume of the quantity.
+So the mere numbers do matter.
 If our list of Muslim atrocities only had, say, 17 items for the past 100 years, it wouldn't pack much punch, comprende?
 Luckily (black humor here), we have thousands (for it is only reasonable to count also all the foiled attempts by Muslims to perpetrate terror).
-And not only do we have a shitload, but the quantity is increasing, perhaps exponentially (since these are not inanimate events of climate or geology, nor are they the kind of anthropological stats that over a long arc of time balance out to an overall steady state of stability, despite temporary spikes and dips; such as, for example, the incidence of bank robberies or carjackings).
+And not only do we have a horrific shitload, but the quantity is increasing, perhaps exponentially (since these are not inanimate events of climate or geology, nor are they the kind of anthropological stats that over a long arc of time balance out to an overall steady state of stability, despite temporary spikes and dips; such as, for example, the incidence of bank robberies or carjackings).

 Secondly, the qualitative dimension of the quantitative list of Muslim atrocities includes the factor of ghoulishness -- beheadings, burning alive, horrendous tortures, multiple stabbings, genital mutilations, etc., ad Islamonauseam.